upbound/docs/content/accounts/access-control.md

 access within Upbound or the underlying resources, depending on which approach your organization needs.

+## Identity Types

+Upbound supports the following identity types:

+- Users
+- Robots
+- Teams

+Upbound constructs unique identities with `upbound:(user|robot|team):<name>`.

+## Authentication

+Upbound issues JSON Web Tokens (JWT) with identity information to authenticate to your platform APIs.

+The token includes:

+- a subject (`sub`)
+- the users team memberships(`upbound:team:<team-name>`)
+- the organization context

+## Authorization

+Upbound uses identities to check for authentication across the platform.
+In the Cloud environment, Upbound grants identities organization roles to control access to features and resources with IAM policies.

+In Connected Spaces, you can bind identities to Kubernetes RBAC roles or Upbound IAM roles to control access to resources.

+The subject and group claims in the JWT token determine the user's effective permissions for an API request.

 ## Enable Kubernetes Hub Authentication

 To enable Kuberentes Hub Authentication in your Space, you need: